alibaba/sreworks-ext/aiops/CaTAD/README.md

 # Unveiling Time Series Anomaly Detection: A Causal Look and Solutions

-This repo provides the implementation code corresponding to our paper entitled Unveiling Time Series Anomaly Detection: A Causal Look and Solutions.
+This repo provides the implementation code corresponding to our paper entitled Unveiling Time Series Anomaly Detection: A Causal Perspective and Solutions.
 The code is implemented on Pytorch 1.10.2 on a server with NVIDIA A100.

 ![image](./img/framework.png)